-We Analyzed Over 1 Million Pitches to Find the Best Time of Day for You to Pitch Journalists
+What is the Best Time of Day to Pitch Journalists?

 Having your ideas tossed into a stack of countless others makes for a real challenge to be heard.
 Even worse, your idea often sits deep in the middle, or even at the very bottom of that stack.
 Now you’re left frustrated and muttering, how will we ever get through to these journalists?
 And when?